Shaheer-Imam/StackOverflow-On-Your-cmd/README.md

 For the time being this program is running on linux and cant be used in windows

-You have to install the following dependencies: pip install BeautifulSoup pip install rebound
+You have to install the following dependencies:
+-pip install BeautifulSoup
+-pip install rebound